trippv/GenomicaFuncionalLab/content/en/authors/JMMorales/_index.md

 # Interests to show in About widget
 interests:
 - Barcoding
-- Larvas de peces
+- Fish larvae
-- Conectividad
+- Conectivity of marine populations

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Estudiantes
+- Students

 ---